-Key Moments 4th Democratic Debate
+All The Key Moments From The 4th Democratic Presidential Debate

 Definitely the first time a candidate has used the word “frenemies” on the debate stage.— Jill Filipovic (@JillFilipovic) October 16, 2019

-Buttigieg and O'Rourke clash on guns.
+Pete Buttigieg and Beto O'Rourke clash on guns.

 Heated gun control debate re: mandatory buybacks:@BetoORourke: "Let's not be limited by the polls & the consultants and the focus groups"@PeteButtigieg: "The problem isn’t the polls, the problem is the policy. & I don't need lessons from you on courage, political or personal"— Julia Jester (@JulesJester) October 16, 2019